jessiepusateri/technicals/structures/binary_search_tree.md

 | Find-Min/Max  |                    |                  |
 | Find Successor|                    |                  |

 * h is log(n) when the tree is perfectly balanced.
+The height of a binary search tree can range from lgn to n depending on the order of insertion.
+On average, the height is log(n).

 ### node